Edward Bouchet: Professional life

 Bouchet spent the next 14 years holding a variety of jobs around the country.
-Between 1905 and 1908, he was director of academics at St. Paul's Normal and Industrial School in Lawrenceville, Virginia (presently, St. Paul's College).
+Between 1905 and 1908, he was director of academics at St. Paul's Normal and Industrial School in Lawrenceville, Virginia (later St. Paul's College).
 He was then principal and teacher at Lincoln High School in Gallipolis, Ohio, from 1908 to 1913, when arteriosclerosis forced him to retire.

 Death

 Upon retirement, Bouchet moved back to New Haven.
 He died there in his childhood home at 94 Bradley Street in 1918 after a six-week illness caused by high blood pressure.
 He never married and had no children.
 He was buried in an unmarked grave at New Haven's Evergreen Cemetery.
 In 1998, Yale University placed a headstone on Bouchet's grave.

 Legacy

 The American Physical Society (APS Physics) confers the Edward A. Bouchet Award on some of the nation's outstanding physicists for their contribution to physics.

-The Edward Bouchet Abdus Salam Institute (EBASI) was founded in 1988 by the late Nobel Laureate, Professor Abdus Salam, under the direction of the founding chairman Charles S. Brown.
+The Edward Bouchet Abdus Salam Institute (EBASI) was founded in 1988 by the late Nobel Laureate Professor Abdus Salam under the direction of the founding chairman Charles S. Brown.
 The current chair of EBASI is Professor Milton Dean Slaughter.

 In 2005, Yale and Howard University founded the Edward A. Bouchet Graduate Honor Society in his name.